 Knowing which colours give a warm feel and which give a cool feel makes styling your home that little bit easier.

-Warm colours have tones of red and yellow, they’re cozy, and as the colour group suggests, they can make you feel warm.
+Warm colours have tones of red and yellow, they’re cosy, and as the colour group suggests, they can make you feel warm.
 These colours are great to feature in large rooms because they create an intimate feel.

 As you may imagine, a cool colour is the opposite of a warm colour, it contains tones of blue and green instead of those red and yellow tones found in warm colours.
 These colours are often associated with calm and peaceful environments.
 When thinking about your space, generally speaking, cool colours can make a room feel bigger because cool colours recede.